Raj-Pavara/Word-Wave/README.md

 ## 📸 Screenshots

-You can see screenshots of this app in the [screenshots](https://github.com/Raj-Pavara/WordWave/tree/main/screenshots) folder.
+You can see screenshots of this app in the [screenshots]([https://github.com/Raj-Pavara/WordWave/tree/main/screenshots](https://github.com/Raj-Pavara/Word-Wave/tree/main/Screenshot%20PDF)) folder.

+## 📦 APK File

+To generate an APK file of WordWave, clone the repository into Android Studio.
+Then, go to the Build option in the main menu and select Build APK.

 ## 💡 Feedback